Nando’s sales rise 14%

 Putting the blue in British cheese

-British blue cheeses are on the rise – and we’re not talking about Stilton, which has actually declined by 3.5% in sales.
+British blue cheeses are on the rise – and we’re not talking about Stilton, which has actually declined in sales by 3.5% in the 12 months to November 2018.
 UK producers like Shepherd’s Purse and Cropwell Bishop are being inspired by continental companies to create new varieties, including Gorgonzola-esque Beauvale, velvety Harrogate blue and Drunken Burt, which is tumbled in Gwatkins Golden Valley cider.

 Rump of butchery chain devoured by entrepreneur